 Advocacy / Social Services

-Advocacy Services is an integrated patient care department that includes advocate services, social services, spiritual care, and utilization management.
+Advocacy Services is an integrated patient care department that includes advocate services, social services, and spiritual care.
 The staff provides support and problem solving assistance to patients, families and visitors.

 - bridging the gap in communication